Resident Scholar 2023 – FAQ

 What are the research outputs expected from the researcher at the end of the three-month residency?

 This would depend on the nature of your proposed research.
-The third item in the list of requested application documents relates directly to this point.
-We would like to hear what you plan to work on, what you aim to achieve, and how the resident scholar programme would help you accomplish this goal.
+Parts 12 and 14 in the application form (Summary of research plan and Research plan) relate directly to this point.
+We would like to hear what you plan to work on, what you aim to achieve, and how the Resident Scholar programme would help you accomplish this goal.
 The final product could be an article in an academic journal, a book chapter, or any other traditional academic research output.
 This could be something you are already working on, or it could be a new project.
 It is not necessarily a requirement that the work should be finalised during the residency.

 If your proposed research is part of a wider research project that you wish to pursue during the residency, we would urge you to be very specific about what you plan to achieve in the three-month residency period.